 My first episode of depression was in 2007.
-I ended up hospitalized following a suicide attempt, and spent 2 months in hospital.
-I continued taking my meds for a few months and I then I had another suicide attempt, this time by overdosing on my psych meds.
-I didn’t do any significant damage, so I chose not to tell anybody at the time.
-I decided that to hell with it, if I was on meds and still feeling shitty, what was the point of continuing meds?
-Continuing on my deceptive theme, I didn’t want my treatment team to know I wasn’t taking meds, so I continued to pick them up regularly from the pharmacy.
+I ended up hospitalized following a suicide attempt, and I spent 2 months in hospital.
+I continued taking my meds for a few months and I then had another suicide attempt, this time by overdosing on my psych meds.
+Since I didn’t do any significant damage, I chose not to tell anybody at the time.
+I decided to hell with it, if I was on meds and still feeling shitty, what was the point of continuing meds?
+Since I didn’t want my treatment team to know I wasn’t taking meds, I continued picking them up regularly from the pharmacy.
 I ended up getting into full remission without meds, and I remained well for almost 4 years.

 My plan all along was that if I started to have signs of getting worse, I would restart meds.
-When the depression started to hit me in 2011, I quickly recognized the red flags of poor sleep and low mood, and made an appointment to see my GP.
-I had to practically beg for meds, and he begrudgingly gave me 10mg of citalopram, although his preference was that I attend group therapy.
-2 weeks later I ended up in hospital.
+When the depression started to hit me in 2011, I quickly recognized the red flags of poor sleep and low mood, so I made an appointment to see my GP.
+I had to practically beg for meds.
+He begrudgingly gave me 10mg of citalopram, although his preference was that I attend group therapy.
+Two weeks later I ended up in hospital.

 It was when I decided that I needed to go back on meds that I found my current GP, who’s very reasonable and pragmatic.
 Even so, there have been a couple of times that I’ve thought screw it, there’s no point going in to get my meds reordered because I just feel like crap anyway.

 My logical mind is very adamant that I need meds.
 Unfortunately, sometimes depression sneaks in and twists things around.
 For me, I don’t think that will ever go away, no matter how pro-meds I am most of the time.